How to Fix a Backed-Up Sink

 - Don’t use excessive force when plunging a sink.
 It can be tempting to go overboard, especially if your frustration is building, but using excessive force can result in damage to your sink or the sink drain trap.

 - Don’t force a hand-operated drain snake into the clog.
 Doing so can cause pipe damage that will ultimately cost you a lot more to repair.

 When to Call a Plumber for a Sink Clog

-If these at-home methods fail to effectively clear the clog in your sink, it’s probably time to enlist the help of a professional plumber.
-At Preferred Home Services, we use advanced techniques, like in-line video camera inspections and hydro-jetting, to remove even the most stubborn of blockages.
+If these at-home methods fail to clear the clog in your sink, it’s probably time to enlist the help of a professional plumber.
+At Preferred Home Services, we use advanced techniques, such as in-line video camera inspections and hydro jetting, to remove even the most stubborn of blockages.
 Our customer reviews prove it: Preferred Home Services is Charleston’s trusted plumbing company, and we’re here to help unclog your drain.